holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Any Circle Member of a Circle may ask its Secretary to rule on the validity of any Governance of the Circle or any Role or Sub-Circle ultimately contained by the Circle.
 Upon such a request, if the Secretary concludes the Governance conflicts with the rules of this Constitution, the Secretary must then strike the offending Governance from the acting Governance record.
 After doing so, the Secretary must promptly communicate what was struck and why to all Core Circle Members of the Circle that held the offending Governance.

-### 3.5 Process Breakdown

-A **_“Process Breakdown”_** occurs when a Circle shows a pattern of behavior that conflicts with the rules of this Constitution.

-#### 3.5.1 Breakdown from Failed Governance

-The Facilitator of a Circle may declare a Process Breakdown in the Circle if the Core Circle Members fail to successfully process a Proposal in a Governance Meeting, even after a reasonably long time is spent trying to do so.
-If the Proposer specially requested that Governance Meeting specifically for processing that Proposal, then the Proposer may also declare a Process Breakdown in this case.

-#### 3.5.2 Breakdown from Unconstitutional Behavior

-The Facilitator of a Circle may declare a Process Breakdown within that Circle or one of its Sub-Circles upon discovering a pattern of behavior or outputs within the Sub-Circle that conflict with the rules of this Constitution.
-However, if that Facilitator is also the Lead Link or Facilitator of a Sub-Circle, then for that Sub-Circle the Secretary or Rep Link of its Super-Circle may also make this declaration.

-#### 3.5.3 Process Restoration

-Whenever an authorized party declares a Process Breakdown within a Circle, the following occurs:

-- **(a)** the Facilitator of the Super-Circle gains a Project to restore due-process within the Circle; and
-- **(b)** the Facilitator of the Super-Circle gains the authority to take over as Facilitator or Secretary of the Circle, or to appoint someone else to do so; and
-- **(c)** the Facilitator of the Circle gains the authority to judge the accuracy of any arguments presented to validate Proposals or Objections within the Circle’s Governance Process.

-These authorities are temporary and cease as soon as the Facilitator of the Super-Circle concludes that due process has been restored within the Circle.

-#### 3.5.4 Escalation of Process Breakdown

-A Process Breakdown of one Circle may not be considered a Process Breakdown of its Super-Circle, as long as the Super-Circle’s Facilitator is working to resolve the Process Breakdown promptly and diligently.

-However, if the Process Breakdown is not resolved within a reasonable timeframe, then the Facilitator of any Super-Circle that ultimately contains the offending Circle may declare a Process Breakdown within the offending Circle’s Super-Circle as well.

 ## Article 4: Adoption Matters

 ### 4.1 Ratifiers Cede Authority